 Making Mandalas with Ellen Rosewall

 The word “mandala” means “sacred circle” in Sanskrit.
 The creation of art by drawing or painting within a circle has emerged within many cultures and throughout history.
-In these two workshops, we will explore the timeless art of mandala making from both the artistic and the meditative perspective.
-In the morning workshop, we will discuss traditional and contemporary mandala methods, using color and shape, and employing geometry to create symmetrical and creative works.
-In the afternoon, we will discuss the use of mandalas as a meditative tool.
-We will start with discussing the spiritual traditions of mandala making in various cultures, and use this knowledge to create our own mandalas based on meditation.
+In this workshop, we will explore the timeless art of mandala making from both the artistic and the meditative perspective.
+We will discuss traditional and contemporary mandala methods, using color and shape, and employing geometry to create symmetrical and creative works.
+We will start with discussing the spiritual traditions of mandala making in various cultures, and use this knowledge to create our own mandalas.

 Instructor: Ellen Rosewall

 Ellen Rosewall retired last year after twenty years of chairing the Arts Management program at University of Wisconsin-Green Bay.
 As an artist, she specializes in textiles and mandala work.
 Her work has been shown at the ARTgarage in Green Bay, the Lawton Gallery at UWGB, the Artless Bastard in DePere, Baer Gallery at St. Norbert College, the Steinhilfer Gallery in Oshkosh, and WomanMade Gallery in Chicago.
 Her mandala art was chosen for a mandala coloring book by the 100 Mandalas Project.